leenasoowq/SmartBot/README.md

+Hi people

+1. Install Dependencies: Run the following command to install the required libraries: pip install -r requirements.txt

+2. Set up the openai api key (probably later part of the project we can start sharing api accounts so we can utilise to $300)
+   1. Get Your OpenAI API Key:

+      Sign up or log in to OpenAI at https://platform.openai.com/.
+      Go to the API Keys section and generate a new API key.
+      Create a .env File:

+      In your project folder, create a file named .env.
+      Add the following content to the file:
+      OPENAI_API_KEY=your_openai_api_key
+      Replace your_openai_api_key with your actual OpenAI API key.

+3. To run the code in terminal: python app.py

+4. Brief Summary:
+   1. Input: PDF file, text file, URL
+   2. set number of quiz questions
+   3. set difficulty level

 ## **Objective of the Project**
 The project aims to apply classroom knowledge to real-world problems.
 Through this project, you will: